scala/scala3/docs/_docs/internals/cc/alternatives-to-sealed.md

    expected types are created by

     1. function parameter types for their arguments,
-    2. declared types of vals or vars for their right hand sides,
+    2. declared types of vals for their right hand sides,
     3. declared result types of defs for their right hand sides,
+    2. declared types of vars for their initializers,
     4. declared types of vars for the right hand sides of assignments to them,
     5. declared types of seq literals for the elements in that seq literal,